This course aims to equip health professionals with knowledge and skills to competently deliver a high quality and safe immunisation service by:

 Understanding Vaccines and the National Immunisation Program has been developed by immunisation and education experts from the Communicable Disease Control Branch (CDCB), Department for Health and Ageing, South Australia, the Education and Training Department of the Women and Children’s Hospital, Adelaide, South Australia and we acknowledge the contribution by the Communicable Disease Control Directorate, WA Health.

-State and Territory legislation governs whether this certificate allows the health professional to immunise independent of a medical order.
+State and Territory legislation governs whether successful completion of this course allows the health professional to immunise independent of a medical order.
 Currently Understanding Vaccines and The National Immunisation Program is an approved training program in South Australia, Western Australia, Victoria and the Northern Territory.

 The course contains multiple choice assessments within the 4 modules.
-Modules 2, 3 and 4 have a short exam with 6 multiple choice questions that cover required knowledge and 100% must be attained, with one re-sit available.
-Learners who successfully complete all the course requirements will receive a Certificate of Completion, posted to the address supplied at registration.
+Modules 2, 3 and 4 each have a short exam with 10 multiple choice questions covering the required knowledge.
+You must achieve 90% for each exam.
+If you fail an exam, one re-sit is available.

-Understanding Vaccines and the National Immunisation Program is endorsed by Australian College of Nursing according to their Continuing Professional Development Endorsed Course Standards.
-It has been allocated 50 CPD hours according to the Nursing and Midwifery Board of Australia – Continuing Professional Development Standard.
+This online course is endorsed by ACN according to our Continuing Professional Development (CPD) Endorsed Course Standards.
+It has been allocated 70 CPD hours according to the Nursing and Midwifery Board of Australia – Continuing Professional Development Standard.

 Module 1 aims to introduce the learner to immunisation from a public health perspective and discusses the effectiveness of immunisation programs.
 The National Immunisation Program Schedule is introduced and the governing structures that guide the vaccine recommendations and schedule points for administration.